 Localization and Internationalization

 We have the know-how and experience to advise you on the localization or internationalization of your products and services.
-For software applications, in addition to the user information you provide to your customers, there is user-interface text and sometimes embedded help to be translated.
+For software applications, in addition to the user information you provide to your customers, there is user-interface text and sometimes online or embedded help to be translated.

 When translating software applications, we keep in mind the potential impact of translation (especially text expansion) on your user interface elements.